GerHarte/QPacman/README.md

 If `(expected incremental value in this step)` is positive, that means **[action a in the previous state s]** led to good things in the future, so it increases the value of **[action a in the previous state s]** and makes action a more likely to be picked next time we encounter state s.

+**Alpha** is a parameter for the learning rate - meaning the second part of the above equation will be dampend down and so updates will be very small.
+This means learning will be slow and steady.
+**Discount** is a parameter for the discount on future learning.
+This lets you emphasise future rewards in your update statements.
+If it's small or zero, then the update will only reflect the most recent reward.
+Higher values emphasize future rewards allowing for more long term learning.

 In the code, the update statement is
 ```javascript
 states[prev_state][prev_action] = old_value + alpha*(reward + discount*estimated_outcomes[action] - old_value); //[no_action,up,down,left,right]